progress/progress.github.io/hackmit/hackMIT_2015.md

 The Anki Overdrives will release on Sunday; if they are available at a local store we will get you one.
 Otherwise we can arrange for an order on Amazon.

 # Progress and HackMIT

-This is the second year we are sponsoring [HackMIT](http://hackmit.org); last year we had a great time and we are looking forward to coming back this year.
+This is the first year we are sponsoring [HackMIT](http://hackmit.org); we are looking forward to a great event.
-We are still finalizing the mentors; committed so far is [Eduardo Pelegri-Llopart](https://pelegri.wordpress.com/about/) from our CTO organization.
+Three of our engineers will attend the event:
+Jen Looper from our Telerik team, Jeremiah Harlan from our Modulus team, and Eduardo Pelegri-Llopart from our CTO organization.

 Below is some additional information about Progress and our participation.